-Whether you initially changed your hair color in order to mask some greys, or you just wanted a different shade, there may come a turning point where you decide that you want to go back to your natural coloe.
-If you're sick of salon bills and want to save money on your hair routine, need a healthy change of pace, or perhaps have completely forgotten your natural color, there can be something refreshing about resetting back to natural.
+Whether you initially changed your hair color in order to mask some greys, or you just wanted a different shade, there may come a turning point where you decide that you want to go back to your natural color.
+If you're sick of salon bills and want to save money on your hair routine, need a healthy change of pace, or perhaps have completely forgotten what your natural color actually is, there can be something refreshing about resetting.
 But you don't have to let it all grow out.
-Exactly what you do will depend on what coloring you've had before, and what your goals are in the future.
+Exactly what you do will depend on the coloring you've had before, and what your goals are in the future.
 Above all, speaking to a professional about your particular head of hair is highly recommended.
 Below, a few easy ways to grow out your dye and embrace the natural look.

 If you've just added a few highlights to your hair to brighten it up a bit, transitioning to your natural shade is going to be pretty simple.
-This is one of those instances where you can just grow it out, embrace an ombre-ish look until regular haircuts even the shade out.
-If you're really ready to have it gone, though, you can replace those highlights with lowlights in a shade close to your natural color every 6 to 12 weeks until the highlights have disappeared.
+This is one of those instances in which you can just grow it out and embrace an ombré look until regular haircuts even the shade out.
+If you're really ready to have it gone, though, you can replace those highlights with lowlights in a shade close to your natural color every six to 12 weeks until the highlights have disappeared.

 It's different if you lighten your hair more than that.
 Highlighting heavily, coloring it in a lighter shade, or changing the tone turns going back to natural into a bit more of a task, but it's not typically complicated.
 The first step is to do nothing, just let your hair grow out for at least two to three months.
 From there, your stylist will understand what your natural color is.